dm-academy/Calavera/README.md

 This gives you a functioning starting point, a "known good" baseline running as a cluster of 6 Ubuntu VMs under Vagrant and Chef, that does the following:

-* Gives you a basic test-driven "Hello World" Java example with JUnit, Ant, Tomcat, and git ("manos" node).
+* Gives you a basic test-driven "Hello World" Java example with JUnit, Ant, Tomcat, and git.
-* When you execute a build on that environment, if successful it pushes to a remote master git repository ("espina" node)
+* When you execute a build on that environment, if successful it pushes to a remote master git repository.
-* That commit then triggers a Jenkins build on a "slave" node ("hombros" for Jenkins, "brazos" for the slave node)
+* That commit then triggers Jenkins to execute a build on a "slave" node.
-* If that build succeeds, the result is archived to Artifactory ("espina" node)
+* If that build succeeds, the result is archived to Artifactory.
-* You then can (with Chef) deploy the result to a simulated "production" node "cara."
+* You then can (with Chef) deploy the result to a simulated "production" node.

 All the configurations are expressed in the Vagrantfile and the Chef cookbooks, so you can inspect and adapt them.
 No magic here.
 Partial exception: the Jenkins/Artifactory integration must be partially manually configured; a full description for doing that is in [the instructions](https://github.com/CharlesTBetz/Calavera/blob/master/docs/Installation.md).